-Distinctive features: Twining herbaceous or subwoody vines with ovate or widely triangular stipules, or less often scrambling vines; corolla salverform or hypocrateriform, white, creamwhite or pink with valvate lobes; fruit a fleshy, multi-seeded berry, crowned by the persistent calyx.
+Distinctive features: Twining herbaceous or subwoody vines with ovate or widely triangular stipules, or less often scrambling vines; corolla salverform or hypocrateriform, white, cream-white or pink with valvate lobes; fruit a fleshy, multi-seeded berry, crowned by the persistent calyx.

-Distribution: A pantropical genus of about 170 species, represented in the Neotropics by about 54 species; ranging from Mexico, Central America, Greater Antilles, most of South America, to southern Brazil and Bolivia (Khan, 2007); seasonal forests, savanna formations, low altitude rainforests, primary and secondary cloud forests; 0-1,800 m.
+Distribution: A pantropical genus of ~170 species, represented in the Neotropics by ~54 species of which 42 are climbers that reach two or more m in length; Mexico, Central America, Greater Antilles, most of South America, to southern Brazil and Bolivia (Khan 2007); seasonal forests, savanna formations, low altitude rainforests, primary and secondary cloud forests; 0-1,800 m.